-The Arthur Foote collection consists of two scrapbooks.
+The Arthur Foote Papers consist of two scrapbooks.
 The first scrapbook consists of 52 pages (180 items of correspondence); the second scrapbook consists of 167 pages of clippings, programs, and memorabilia.

 The first scrapbook was donated to the NEC Archives on April 16, 1940 in memory of Arthur Foote.
-The second scrapbook in the Arthur Foote Collection was donated to the NEC Archives in May 1974 by Gertrude Nissenbaum.
+The second scrapbook was donated to the NEC Archives in May 1974 by Gertrude Nissenbaum.

 Access to the NECA 19.8.
 Arthur Foote Papers is granted by the Archivist.
 Appointments must be scheduled in advance.
 There are no restrictions pertaining to this collection.